Shamim Hilaly

-Shamim Hilaly (born 1947) is a Pakistani actress who has acted in both films and television.
+Shamim Hilaly (born 1947) is a Pakistani actress who has acted in both films and television dramas.
 She is most famous for acting in PTV dramas including Barzakh, Mere Dard Ko Jo Zuban Mile, Parosi and Waqt Ko Tham Lo.
 She is noted for her performance in Maigh Malhar during the 1990s.
 She has also acted in Pakistan's only English language movie, Beyond the Last Mountain (1976).

 Early life

 Shamim was born in Bombay, British India.
-After partition her family moved to Pakistan at Lahore.
-She was interested in acting from a young age, and she did theatre and dramatic plays at the Convent of Jesus and Mary.
+After the partition of India, her family moved to Pakistan and settled in Lahore.
+She was interested in acting from a young age, and did theatre and dramatic plays at the Convent of Jesus and Mary.
 Later, she attended Kinnaird College for Women, and there, she practiced choral speaking.
 Later, she went to Government College, and she used to do dramatic plays.
 Later, she graduated from Government College with a master's degree in English literature.

 After PTV was established in 1964, and Aslam Azhar, Chairman and MD of PTV, was looking for actors and actresses, so he saw Shamim at a college play, and he encouraged her to act in dramas then she agreed, and she also hosted a show called University Magazine Show.